api2cart/Android-sdk/docs/ProductApi.md

 //import org.openapitools.client.api.ProductApi;

 ProductApi apiInstance = new ProductApi();
-String pageCursor = ; // String | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter)
 Integer start = 0; // Integer | This parameter sets the number from which you want to get entities Integer count = 20; // Integer | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 String params = id,model,price,images; // String | Set this parameter in order to choose which entity fields you want to retrieve
+Max allowed count=250 String pageCursor = ; // String | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter)
-String responseFields = {result{children{id,parent_id,sku,upc,images,combination}}}; // String | Set this parameter in order to choose which entity fields you want to retrieve
-String exclude = false; // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
-String createdFrom = 2010-07-29 13:45:52; // String | Retrieve entities from their creation date
-String createdTo = 2100-08-29 13:45:52; // String | Retrieve entities to their creation date
-String modifiedFrom = 2010-07-29 13:45:52; // String | Retrieve entities from their modification date
-String modifiedTo = 2100-08-29 13:45:52; // String | Retrieve entities to their modification date
 String productId = 10; // String | Filter by parent product id
 String productIds = 4,5; // String | Filter by parent product ids
 String sku = bag_01; // String | Filter by products variant's sku